It’s a message you hear all the time, but it’s completely true, and could help you save hundreds of dollars.

 Chances are your provider will simply try to appease you with a modest discount on top of your existing energy rates.
 As we mentioned a moment ago, they won’t reduce the rates on your existing plan, but they could offer you a new one!
 Some energy companies have been known to keep ‘secret’ plans in reserve as a last ditch attempt to keep you as a customer – and you guessed it, this is where the cheapest deals will be found.
 Not only could your new plan have much cheaper rates, but you could also get a healthy discount on those rates.

-So, make sure you push your provider to offer you their absolute cheapest deal.
+So, make sure you push your provider to offer you its absolute cheapest deal.
 Determining the cheapest plan for your specific needs could get a little complicated if you have a flexible pricing tariff, but if you have a single rate tariff like the majority of Australian households, your provider should know what it is!

 Ask for your new discount to be backdated